 The dedicated study of research best practice in social work isn’t the only way MSW students can expect to develop skills associated with research in the industry.
 For example, courses will often discuss topics such as ethics and the overarching operational systems that dictate work in the social work sector.
 These topics are highly relevant to research and can provide critical context into research.
 Practical experience working under the supervision of a clinical social worker can also be helpful, as that experience may incorporate seeing a research project in action or discussing past research efforts with the supervisor.

 Do you want to learn more about how an MSW can help you gain research skills?
-We’d love to talk some more about how we can help you develop these skills through our online MSW program.
+We’d love to talk some more about how we can help you develop these skills through our online masters social work degree.